What To Wear For Winter Sea Swimming

 You need to get changed and stay warm as quickly as you can after your swim.
 Choose from a range of dryrobes, ponchos, dryrobe towels and parkas.

-Don’t have a hot shower until your body has returned to normal temperature.
+Top tip: Don’t have a hot shower until your body has returned to normal temperature.